 Supported Operating Systems

 Programme Co-ordinators administer the daily management of all courses in the college.
-The school administration offices are located in Room 3.03 on the 3rd floor.
+The Academic Operations office is located in Room 3.03 on the 3rd floor.
 Please follow signs provided.

 You will be assigned a specific programme coordinator depending on your course of study.
 Your programme coordinator can help you with course information, queries around timetables and any issues or concerns you may have while completing your studies with NCI.

 All students should enrol in the School of Business or School of Computing information page on Moodle.
 Here you will find all required details for your programme such as your Programme Director, Programme Co-ordinator, Continuous Assessment schedule and Programme Handbook.

 The Library– we have a range of services and all the information is just a click away from the front page of the college website.